UW Huskies five-star 2021 WR target Emeka Egbuka announces verbal commitment to Ohio State

 Of the top eight 2021 recruits in the state of Washington, four of them — five-star quarterback Sam Huard and four-star offensive lineman Owen Prentice, wide receiver Jabez Tinae and linebacker Will Latu — are verbally committed to UW.
 Egbuka, four-star Lincoln outside linebacker Julien Simon (USC) and four-star Kennedy Catholic wide receiver Junior Alexander (ASU) have pledged to other programs, while the No. 1 player in the state — five-star Eastside Catholic defensive lineman J.T.
 Tuimoloau — remains uncommitted.

-National early signing day in college football is next Wednesday, Dec.
-16.
+National early signing day in college football is Wednesday.

-It goes without saying — though we still will — that Egbuka’s Ohio State commitment is a significant blow to Washington head coach Jimmy Lake, wide receivers coach Junior Adams and the program at large.
-The Huskies’ 2021 class — which contains 15 commits and a single wide receiver, four-star Kennedy Catholic recruit Jabez Tinae — is currently ranked 27th nationally by the 247Sports Composite.
+It goes without saying — though we still will — that Egbuka’s Ohio State commitment is a significant blow to Washington coach Jimmy Lake, wide receivers coach Junior Adams and the program at large.
+The Huskies’ 2021 class — which contains 15 commits and a single wide receiver, four-star Kennedy Catholic recruit Jabez Tinae — is ranked 27th nationally by the 247Sports Composite.
 The Huskies also sit fourth in the Pac-12 — behind Oregon, USC and Cal.

 Of course, some of that ranking can be attributed to the Huskies having just 11 scholarship seniors and thus signing fewer recruits than many of its competitors.